What If Your Coworker Earns More than You?

 Harry L. Davis is the Roger L. and Rachel M. Goetz Distinguished Service Professor Emeritus of Creative Management at Chicago Booth.
 This essay is adapted from the speech he gave in June at Booth’s Graduation Ceremony at the 537th Convocation of the University of Chicago.
 It is his fifth graduation speech given at Booth.

-Don’t Be Afraid to Ask for HelpThe Chicago Booth Review Podcast examines research into how lying is perceived.
+Don’t Be Afraid to Ask for HelpThe Chicago Booth Review Podcast explores questions about the role of A.I. in society.

 We want to demonstrate our commitment to your privacy.
 Please review Chicago Booth's privacy notice, which provides information explaining how and why we collect particular information when you visit our website.